This checklist can be applied to any e-commerce store built with Shopify to increase your traffic from search engines as quickly as possible.

 Here are some resources to help you set up Google Analytics:

 Keyword research is the process of understanding what people are searching for in Google and other search engines.

 You can use this to discover massive opportunities, prioritize your content plan, and even make product decisions.

 When you perform keyword research, you just need to understand 3 concepts: search volume, keyword difficulty, and searcher intent.

 Search volume is an estimate of how many times a specific term (keyword) is searched for each month.

-Search volumes allow you to compare keywords based on how popular they are.
+Search volumes allow you to compare long-tail keywords based on their popularity on SERPs.

 Keyword difficulty is a calculation offered by some tools about how easy (or difficult) it is to rank for a certain term.

 You can use keyword difficulty as a second filter for the keywords you select.
 For example, let’s say own an ecommerce store for sports apparel.
 If you relied exclusively on search volume to prioritize your main keywords, you would choose to pursue “soccer cleats” over “football cleats”—after all, it has 65% more searches per month.